pughlab/pipeline-suite/README.md

 --dry-run { if this is a dry-run } \
 --no-wait { if not a dry-run and you don't want to wait around for it to finish }

+Combine and Genotype GVCFs:
 perl genotype_gvcfs.pl \
 -t /path/to/dna_pipeline_config.yaml \
 -d /path/to/gatk_bam_config.yaml \
+-o /path/to/output/directory \
+-c slurm \
+--remove \
+--dry-run { if this is a dry-run } \
+--no-wait { if not a dry-run and you don't want to wait around for it to finish }

+Annotate and Filter using CPSR: perl annotate_germline.pl \
+-t /path/to/dna_pipeline_config.yaml \
+-d /path/to/gatk_bam_config.yaml \
+-i /path/to/genotype_gvcfs/final/output/directory \
 -o /path/to/output/directory \
 -c slurm \
 --remove \